-Infants born with syphilis (passed on from their mother) are said to have congenital syphilis.
 Congenital syphilis can have serious health impacts on your baby.
-How congenital syphilis affects your baby’s health depends on how long you had syphilis and if, or when, you were treated for the infection.
+This depends on how long you had syphilis and if, or when, you were treated for the infection.

 Left untreated, syphilis during pregnancy can cause:

-Early congenital syphilis (up to two years of age) may include symptoms such as:
+Early congenital syphilis symptoms (up to 2 years of age) may include: